 - Pest inspection – Most home inspectors will check for bugs when inspecting a home.
 It is part of the standard service they provide.
-There are however some buyers who want a separate inspection from a pest expert.
-It could be there is some fear of termites, ants or other rodents.
+There are, however, some buyers who want a separate inspection from a pest expert.
+It could be there is some fear of termites, ants, or other rodents.
 Expect a general pest inspection to run anywhere between $100-$200.

-- Lead Paint – If you have small children you may want to test for lead paint, which can cost between $200 and $400.
-In Massachusetts there is lead paint law in place that says in any home built before 1978 where a child resides the lead paint must be removed.
+- Lead Paint – If you have small children, you may want to test for lead paint, which can cost between $200 and $400.
+In Massachusetts, there is lead paint law in place that says in any home built before 1978 where a child resides; the lead paint must be removed.
 You can see information on the Massachusetts lead paint law here.
 Lead paint removal can be costly and is something you should investigate before buying.

 Miscellaneous Fees and Expenditures

 - Home Insurance – if you are taking out a mortgage getting a homeowners insurance policy will be a mandatory requirement of the lender.
-Even if you are paying cash for a property it would certainly be a wise investment.
-Home insurance will vary greatly depending on the type of home, the town you live in and the extent of coverage you will be looking for.
+Even if you are paying cash for a property, it would certainly be a wise investment.
+Home insurance will vary greatly depending on the type of home, the town you live in, and the extent of coverage you will be looking for.
 There are ways to save on your home insurance policy that you should certainly investigate when buying real estate.

-As you can see there are a number of home buying fees in Massachusetts.
-Some of them are necessary while others are optional.
-Hopefully this will serve as a good guide for understand the costs associated with buying a home in Massachusetts.
+As you can see, there are many home buying fees in Massachusetts.
+Some of them are necessary, while others are optional.
+Hopefully, this will serve as a good guide for understanding the costs of buying a home in Massachusetts.

 Additional Helpful Home Buying Articles

-- What are all the considerations for buying a home via HUD.GOV.
+- What are all the considerations for buying a home via HUD.GOV?

 About the author: The above Real Estate information on home buying costs for Massachusetts was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.